Chamiln17/Model_To_MLIR/README.md

 # About Model_To_MLIR
-This project was developed in during my summer internship at the NYUAD University under the Supervision of Dr. Riyadh Baghdadi
+This project was developed during my summer internship at the NYUAD University under the Supervision of Dr. Riyadh Baghdadi
 ## Project Overview
 - **Project Name:** Model_To_MLIR
 - **Python Version:** 3.10.12